cran-task-views/CausalInference/source/CausalInference.md

 -   *Causal networks estimation* is implemented in
     `r pkg("CompareCausalNetworks")`.
 -   `r pkg("generalCorr")` computes generalized correlations,
-    partial correlations and *plausible causal paths* .
+    partial correlations and *plausible causal paths*.
 -   Constrained maximum likelihood estimation of a DAG with intervention or observation data is implemented in `r pkg("intdag")` for linear Gaussian SEM.

-In addition, `r pkg("dagitty", priority = "core")` provides methods to define different types of graphical models (cpdags, pdag, ect.) and to identify adjustment sets.
-(A web-based graphical environment is also available: [DAGitty](http://dagitty.net) ).
+In addition, `r pkg("dagitty", priority = "core")` provides methods to define different types of graphical models (cpdags, pdag, ect.) and to identify adjustment sets (a web-based graphical environment is also available: [DAGitty](http://dagitty.net)).

 [**Specific types of data**]{#data}

--   *Longitudinal data / time series and censored data* : Causal effect estimation for time series is implemented in
+-   *Longitudinal data / time series and censored data*: Causal effect estimation for time series is implemented in
     `r pkg("CausalImpact")` (using a Bayesian approach),
     `r pkg("confoundr")` (covariate-balance diagnostics), and